nie-ine/e-editiones/semantic-web-technology.markdown

 {% include image.html type="small-figure" url="/assets/images/SWT-stack-N3.png" description="Figure 2: Adapted Semantic Web Stack featuring N3" %}

-In our project we always use the RDF, RDFS, and OWL together without making the aforementioned distinctions.
+We always use RDF, RDFS, and OWL together without making the aforementioned distinctions.
 The figure shows the foundational ontologies of the 3 languages themselves together as the basis, arguing that even for the simplest data expression the [RDF-ontology](http://www.w3.org/1999/02/22-rdf-syntax-ns#) is needed.
 Once declaring domain knowledge in [own ontologies](/_includes/ontologies), also elements of the [RDFS-](http://www.w3.org/2000/01/rdf-schema#) and [OWL-ontology](http://www.w3.org/2002/07/owl#) are needed.
 From a formal model point of view we can describe an ontology further as a collection of classes (or sets, categories) and properties (or relations, predicates)  between instances (individuals) of classes.
 The next layer represents the formal data expressed using the ontologies.
 The [Notation 3 language (N3)](https://www.w3.org/TeamSubmission/n3/) is an overarching language and still a Team Submission, i.e. not a standard (or recommendation) yet.
 Besides ontologies and data, it permits the declaration of inference rules and queries, as "end-rule" (see also [N3-rule-based machine reasoning](/n3-rule-based-machine-reasoning)).
 As such Turtle is a sublanguage of N3.

-Note: there is a W3C N3-dev working group (of which T. Berners-Lee, Jod De Roo, the developer of the EYE reasoner, and Hans Cools, the author, are members) to further develop N3 and bring it to a possible standard.
+Note: there is a W3C N3-dev working group (of which T. Berners-Lee, Jos De Roo, the developer of the EYE reasoner, and Hans Cools, the author, are members) to further develop N3 and bring it to a possible standard.

 ## Advantages of SWT
 - Semantics: